kirenz/mssql-example/README.md

    This installs all required packages in an isolated environment managed by `uv`.

-3. Prepare your environment variables
+3. Prepare your environment variables (this will copy the example file and create a new `.env` file)

    ```bash
    cp .env.example .env